Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Numerical Results

 Another synthetic data is Stanford bunny from the Zaragoza NLOS synthetic dataset.
 The total $64\times64$ scanning points occupy an area of $0.6\times0.6$ m$^2$ on the wall.
 The data has 512 time bins and the photon travels 0.0025 m in each bin.
-The reconstruction results of each method in the case of full sampling are shown in Fig. \ref{fig:bunny full sampling}.
-In the scene, our methods still maintain obvious advantages, which can preserve the structural details, especially in the rabbit ear region.
-Fig. \ref{fig:bunny undersampled} shows the reconstruction result with sparse scanning points, where the sampling points of $8\times8,6\times6,4\times4$ were used for reconstruction.
-As can be observed, both SPIRAL+$\|\cdot\|_1+\mathbb R_+$ and our methods can estimate the shape of the bunny even when there are only $4\times 4$ scanning points.
-And our curvNLOS obviously gives better reconstruction quality with much smoother surfaces and fewer artifacts.
-Although we use the interpolated data for SOCR, it still fails to obtain meaningful reconstruction results, which reveals its limitation to deal with compressed sensing reconstruction scenarios.
+As shown in Fig. \ref{fig:bunny undersampleddirect}, when the number of scanning points becomes less than $8\times8$, the quality of images reconstructed by direct methods tends to degrade.
+Fig. \ref{fig:bunny undersampled} shows the comparison results of the iterative methods with different sparse scanning points, where both SPIRAL and our methods can estimate the shape of the bunny for only $4\times 4$ scanning points.
+Our curvNLOS gives better reconstruction quality with much smoother surfaces and fewer artifacts.
+Although we use the interpolated measurement data for SOCR, it still fails to obtain meaningful reconstruction results, which reveals its limitation in dealing with compressed sensing reconstruction scenarios.